droe-lang/droe-lang.github.io/src/guide/quick-start.md

 // String concatenation
 set greeting to "Hello, " + programmer_name + "!"
 display greeting
-display "Welcome to the world of Roelang development! 🚀"
+display "Welcome to the world of Roe development! 🚀"
 ```

 ## Run Your Program